DannyArends/CTLmapping/doc/joss/2016/paper.md

 # Summary

-CTL mapping (CTL) is a novel method that associates correlation differences observed between phenotypes to genomic loci.
+CTL mapping is a novel method that associates correlation differences observed between phenotypes to genomic loci, These loci, called Correlated Trait Loci (CTL) are regions in the genome at which different genotypes show a significant difference in correlation.
 CTL mapping can be used in the analysis of experimental and outbred crosses, as well as human populations.
-CTL allows geneticists, biologists and animal breeders to analyze correlation difference between phenotypes.
+CTL allows geneticists, biologists and animal breeders to analyze correlation difference between phenotypes, and exploit these difference in correlation in selective breeding to break adverse phenotype to phenotype correlations.
 CTL analysis can be performed on phenotypes obtained from the whole biomolecular spectrum.
 From 'classic' phenotypes such as yield and disease suscepibility to high-throughput experimental data such as microarrays, RNA-seq and/or protein abundance measurements.

 The CTL software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].
-The core algorithm is written in C allowing it to be deployed anywhere, but it also provides easy integration of the algorithm into other languages that allow calling C functions.
-As a proof of concept we provide bindings for the D 2.0 language.
+The core algorithm is written in C allowing it to be deployed anywhere, but it also provides easy integration of the CTL mapping algorithm into other languages that allow calling C functions.
+As a proof of concept the CTL repository provide bindings for the D 2.0 language.

 Data structures of the CTL mapping package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly and effiently re-analyse previous (R/)QTL experiments.
 Additional advantages of close integration with